View Petchkoson: Career

-On September 13, 2020 View rematched Chalam Parunchai at the Channel 7 Stadium.
+On September 13, 2020, View rematched Chalam Parunchai at the Channel 7 Stadium.
 He once again was defeated by decision.
-Following this loss View stopped training for 5 months due to covid restrictions and his studies in college.

-He was invited by his promotor Chun Kiatpetch to join his camp for better training conditions.
+Following this loss View stopped training for 5 months due to covid restrictions and his studies in college. ↵ was invited by his promotor Chun Kiatpetch to join his camp for better training conditions.

 For his first fight after joining the Kiatpetch training camp View defeated Dieselnoi Sor Damnoen by decision on March 21, 2021 at the Channel 7 Stadium.

 View participated to the 2021 Thailand amateur boxing championship in August and won the gold medal in the Featherweight division.
 He joined the national training team with the ambition of qualifying for the 2024 Olympics.
 On September 28, 2021 View defeated Kompetch Sitsarawatsuer by decision at a Charity Event for Muay Thai in Chonburi.

 View was scheduled to make the first defense of his Channel 7 Stadium 126 lbs title against Kompetch Sitsarawatsuer on May 22, 2022.
 He won the fight by decision.
-As of June 2022 he was the #1 ranked 126 lbs Muay Thai fighter in the world by the WMO.
+As of June 2022, he was the #1 ranked 126 lbs Muay Thai fighter in the world by the WMO.

+View faced the reigning K-1 Featherweight champion Taito Gunji at K-1 World GP 2023: K'Festa 6 on March 12, 2023.
+He lost the fight by majority decision.

+View successfully defended his Channel 7 Stadium title against Comeback TK.Yuttana on May 21, 2023, defeating him by decision.